Additional Installation Information

 Step 4

-Select a Host or Cluster on which you want to run the new Cisco ISE VM and click Next.
+Select a host or cluster to run the new Cisco ISE VM, and click Next.

 Step 5

-Select a datastore for the new Cisco ISE VM that you are creating and click Next.
+Select a datastore for the new Cisco ISE VM and click Next.

-This datastore could be the local datastore on the ESXi server or a remote storage.
-Ensure that the datastore has enough disk space.
+The datastore may be the local option on the ESXi server, or remote storage.
+Ensure the datastore has sufficient disk space.

 Step 6